-There are also concerns about unfilled director of public health posts, with a quarter vacant or staffed by temporary directors, the BMJ reports.'Not anxious'
+There are also concerns about unfilled director of public health posts, with a quarter vacant or staffed by temporary directors, the BMJ reports.

 But a spokesman for the Local Government Association, which represents councils, defended funds being used in different ways.

 He said: "Councils are investing just as much as previous arrangements in public health services, and indeed are supporting wider determinants of health too.

 "Many services - such as housing, planning, leisure and recreation, and environmental services - are crucial in keeping people fit and healthy.